KK7NZY/cheat-sheets/Cutting Speed.md

 - Milling aluminum with 3/8" endmill

   $(150 \times 4) \div .375 = 1600$
-- Drilling stainless still using a 1/4" drill bit
+- Drilling stainless steel using a 1/4" drill bit

     $(40 \times 4) \div .25 = 640$